postmda/F2019-MDA610/Assignments/Assignment1/README.md

   - [How can I make a good career in the data analytics industry?](https://www.quora.com/How-can-I-make-a-good-career-in-the-data-analytics-industry-What-are-the-skills-I-need-to-develop-if-I-have-to-start-from-scratch)
   - [What is a data scientist's career path?](https://www.quora.com/What-is-a-data-scientists-career-path-1)
 2. Read [Unix Tutorials for Beginners](http://www.ee.surrey.ac.uk/Teaching/Unix/) (Tutorials One, Two and Four only).
-3. Quiz 1 on Blackboard (Some functions of Blackboard are not available.
-The quiz will be posted on Blackboard after the system is back to normal.)
+3. Quiz 1 on Blackboard